Complete Hand Plane Types Database

 Jointer Planes

-Long planes (18-24") for flattening large surfaces and jointing edges.
-No. 7 and 8.
+Long planes (18–24 inches) for flattening large surfaces and jointing long edges.
+The No. 7 and No. 8 are the classic sizes.

 Learn more